TaitoUnited/full-stack-template/DEVELOPMENT.md

   4. Add the service to `scripts/helm.yaml`.
   5. Add the service to `package.json` scripts: `install-all`, `lint`, `unit`, `test`, `check-deps`, `check-size`.

-**Flow/typescript:** You can enable flow or typescript by going through parts marked with a `NOTE: for flow` or `NOTE: for typescript` note.
+**Flow/TypeScript:** You can enable Flow or TypeScript by going through parts marked with a `NOTE: for flow` or `NOTE: for typescript` note.
 (TODO: implement typescript support)

+**Minikube:** If you would rather use minikube for local development instead of docker-compose, remove `docker-compose:local` plugin, and the `:-local` restriction from `kubectl:-local` and `helm:-local` plugins.
+These are configured with the `taito_plugins` setting in `taito-config.sh`.
+(TODO: Not tested on minikube yet.
+Probably needs some additional work.)

 **Authentication:** Authentication has not yet been implemented to the template (see [issue](https://github.com/TaitoUnited/SERVER-TEMPLATE/issues/11)).
 Currently ingress does provide basic authentation, but it is only meant for hiding non-production environments.
 [Auth0 docs](https://auth0.com/docs) is a good starting point for your auth implementation.